Amulya-coder/Amulya-coder/README.md

 - 🎓 I'm currently studying Computer Science and Engineering at VIT Bhopal University.
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
 - 🌱 I love to work on open-source projects and currently focused on the exciting fields of App development and Cloud Computing.
-- ✍ I'm on the track of learning about Java and its frameworks.
+- ✍ I'm on the track of learning about JavaScript and its frameworks.
 ### 🌱 What have I done?

 - Top peformer in [OpenForce 2022](https://www.openforce.tech/) event organized by Codeflow community.